ryanlayer/gqt/README.md

 frequency count or the set of non-reference alleles are based on a subset of individuals from the population.
-Identifying the target individuals can either be done manually by selecting the individual’s zero-based ID through the command line argument "-r", or by querying an associated PED file (http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped).
+Identifying the target individuals can either be done manually by selecting the individual’s zero-based ID through the command line argument `-r`, or by querying an associated PED file (http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped).
 To query a PED file, you must first convert the PED file to an sqlite3 (http://www.sqlite.org/) database by running the `gqt convert ped` commad